This page will be updated as more faculty members are confirmed

 Eve Porinchak is an author, as well as a former literary agent.

-At the 2019 workshop, Eve is offering critiques for attendees, and teaching on both query writing and picture book writing.
+At the 2020 LA workshop, Eve is offering manuscript critiques for attendees, and teaching on multiple subjects.

 Dana Newman is a literary agent and the founder of Dana Newman Literary.

 At the 2020 LA event, Dana is teaching on how to write a nonfiction book proposal.
 She is also meeting with attendees for one-on-one pitches.

 She is seeking: “On the fiction side, we consider a very selective amount of literary fiction and women’s upmarket fiction.
 We look for character-driven stories written in a distinctive voice that are emotionally truthful.

 “We are interested in practical nonfiction (business, health and wellness, psychology, parenting, technology) by authors with smart, unique perspectives and established platforms who are committed to actively marketing and promoting their books.

 “We love compelling, inspiring narrative nonfiction in the areas of memoir, biography, history, pop culture, current affairs/women’s interest, social trends, and sports/fitness.
 A favorite genre is literary nonfiction: true stories, well told, that read like a novel you can’t put down.”